 Cutaneous fold theory, evolution and pathology

-A fold starts out as a groove in your skin, an inward indentation with very little consequences.
+A fold starts out as a groove in your skin, an inward indentation with very few consequences.

-However, when repeated folding causes the fold to become permanent, it has repercussions on many components of the skin and on everything that lies beneath it.
+This has serious repercussions on many components of the skin, as well as on everything beneath it.

 On this page